geoblacklight/geoblacklight/schema/schema-commentary.md

 It is recommended to have at least one place name for each layer that corresponds to the logical extent of the area of that layer.
 Adding additional place names that fall within the layer should be done only if they are topically relevant to the content of the data.
+If a long list of place names is desired in the metadata for search purposes, a customized hidden field is recommended.

 ### Temporal Coverage

-This field can indicate the time period the resource depicts, when the data was collected, and/or when the resources was created.
+Temporal Coverage can indicate the time period the resource depicts, when the data was collected, and/or when the resources was created.
 It is a multivalued string field that can accommodate various characters that clarify the time period.
 Examples: “1910?”, “1800-1805”, “before 2000”.